libremfg/rhize-docs/content/how-to/gql/filter.md

 {{% /tab %}}
 {{< /tabs >}}

+{{< notice "caution" >}}

+The `regexp` filters can have performance costs.
+After you refine a query filter to return exactly what you need, consider ways to simplify the regular expression or, if possible, use a different filter.

+{{< /notice >}}

 ## Combine filters with `and`, `or`, `not`

 To filter by multiple properties, use the `and`, `or`, and `not`, operators.